Ingenium-Games/ingenium/Documentation/SQL_Compatibility.md

 # SQL Compatibility Layer

-Documentation for the MySQL.Async compatibility layer in ig.core.
+Documentation for the MySQL.Async compatibility layer in ingenium.

 ## Overview